equinor/everest-tutorials/docs/source/well_rate/well_rate.rst

 	This file is used to define the start of prescribing the first target rate for each well.
 This information is used to calculate the dates which correspond to the time intervals in the prediction phase as defined by the user.

 2. :file:`-c  rates_constraints.yml`
-	This file contains information about the minimum and maximum allowable values for the flow rates that can be prescribed to the simulator.
-These bounds are used to scale the EVEREST control values and to convert back to absolute values when parsing to the simulator.
-The duration and phase keys are used to define the production/injection phase of each well and the length of the control time duration.
+	This file contains information about the duration and phase keys are used to define the production/injection phase of each well and the length of the control time duration.

 In addition to these two user-defined input files required by this forward model job, an additional file specified using **-rc** :file:`well_rate.json` is provided as input. :file:`well_rate.json` is automatically generated by EVEREST and is named according to the value given in the key **name** in the ``controls`` section.
 Finally, the output file of the **well_constraints** forward model, specified using **-o** :file:`wells_rate.yml`, can also be user-defined and serves as input to the next job in the sequence of forward models.